2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 Ennis is far more solid than spectacular, and his salary should reflect that.
 He shouldn't be counted on for shot creation, but he'll guard multiple positions and add offensive value as both a transition finisher and spot-up shooter.

-Provided he gets plugged into the right role with appropriate expectations placed upon him, he should have a chance to stick with his next employer.
+Provided the Long Beach State product gets plugged into the right role with appropriate expectations placed upon him, he should have a chance to stick with his next employer.

 Michael Beasley gets buckets.
 Asking him to do anything more requires ignoring the first 10 years of his career.